 At any rate, you can find some music-related stuff (including free audio downloads) via the links below.
 More significantly on the music front, note the following:

-- metanarrative.net is the site for my most ambitious (and still incomplete) music project.
+My most significant music project (ambitious but incomplete) is Metanarrative, available at metanarrative.net.
 Its aim is to retell the story of the Bible over the course of two CDs in the form of something like a rock opera.
 It incorporates everything from chant to folk to rock to other genres that haven't been invented yet.
+There is also a companion book that tells the story of the Bible in the course of 100 pages.

 Music related articles/meditations